1. How do I visit Detachment 750?

-You are required to participate in at least two one-hour sessions of Physical Training each week.
-These sessions are cadet-led, and are intended to help you maintain excellent physical condition and pass the required AFROTC Physical Fitness Assessment.
+You are required to participate in at least two one-hour sessions of Physical Training each week, one of which is cadet-led and part of your schedule at Saint Jopseph’s University, and are intended to help you maintain excellent physical condition and pass the required AFROTC Physical Fitness Assessment.

 16. Are there special Air Force ROTC activities during the school year?